apereo/cas/development/installation/Configuring-Authentication-Components.md

 Proxy authentication support for CASv2 and CASv3 protocols is enabled by default, thus it is entirely a matter of CAS client configuration to leverage proxy authentication features.

+<div class="alert alert-info"><strong>Service Configuration</strong><p>
+Note that each registered application in the registry must explicitly be configured to allow for proxy authentication.
+See <a href="Service-Management.html">this guide</a>
+to learn about registering services in the registry.
+</p></div>

 Disabling proxy authentication components is recommended for deployments that wish to strategically avoid proxy authentication as a matter of security policy.
 The simplest means of removing support is to remove support for the `/proxy` and `/proxyValidate` endpoints on the CAS server.
 The relevant sections of `cas-servlet.xml` are listed